timothyuan/sockets/README.md

 - Libraries/Frameworks: socket, sys, time, subprocess, os, unittest, mock

 ## Running the code
 The following example is the TCP implementation.
 Running the UDP is the exact same, just substitute the respective scripts for client and server.3.
-1. Open a terminal window and run the server
+1. Open a terminal window and run the server with port number as a command line argument
 <pre>
-python server_python_tcp.py
+python server_python_tcp.py 65432
 </pre>
 2. Open another terminal window and start the client
 <pre>